-the median is identified within each decile.
+adjusted current consumption.
+Households are sorted by the appropriate income measure and allocated to deciles.
+The average VAT tax rate is computed for each household and the median is identified within each decile.
 Using annual income to rank households leads to a VAT looking distinctly regressive.
-Median tax rates fall from 7.1 percent in the lowest decile to 3.2 percent in the highest decile.
-The story dramatically changes, however, when current consumption is used to rank households and construct tax rates.
-Now, the lowest decile faces a median tax rate of 5 percent while the highest faces a median rate of 5.1 percent.
+Median tax rates fall from 7.1% in the lowest decile to 3.2% in the highest decile.
+However, the story dramatically changes when current consumption is used to rank households and construct tax rates.
+Now, the lowest decile faces a median tax rate of 5.0% while the highest decile faces a median rate of 5.1%.
 Furthermore, there is no distinct pattern to rates moving from the lowest to highest decile.
 This pattern is very similar to results shown in Caspersen and Metcalf (1993) using the 1988 CEX.
 Adjusting consumption for bequests (but not subjecting bequests to a VAT) does not alter the results very much.
-Median tax rates fall by about 1.2 percent at the bottom and 0.8 percent at the top of the distribution and fall about 0.4 percent in the 7th and 8th deciles.
+Median tax rates fall by about 1.2% at the bottom and 0.8% at the top of the distribution while falling about 0.4% in the 7th and 8th deciles.
 It does not appear that excluding bequests in the construction of a proxy for permanent income affects the results significantly.

-The results in Table 5 suggest that a broad-based VAT would be roughly proportional if viewed over the life cycle.
+The results in table 5 suggest that a broad based VAT would be roughly proportional if viewed over the lifecycle.
 So far I have not considered variations on the basic VAT to alter its progressivity.
 In the next section, I take up this subject, first considering reasonable categories of expenditures that would not be subject to a VAT and then variations on a VAT.